Is PP405 the Answer to Hair Loss?

 - Diverse Applicability – Effective across many hair types and skin types, making them accessible to a broader population.

-- Alternative to Hormones – Unlike DHT blockers like finasteride, both can operate independently of hormonal pathways.
+- Alternative to Hormones – Unlike current treatments like finasteride, both can operate independently of hormonal pathways.
 TR6 also includes anti -DHT activity as one of its modes of action.
 Topical application mitigates disruption of systemic hormonal pathways.
 It is not appropriate for expecting or nursing mothers.

 - Innovative Science – TR6 is a leader in botanical metabolomics; PP405 represents a pharmacologic breakthrough in stem cell metabolism.